Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 of a tunnel that is 500 feet long.
 There is a huge

-empty granite sarcophagus in each, but the contents
+empty granite sarcophagus in each. but the contents

 were taken by some old time vandals.
 In one

-chamber the present king. late Khedive director
+chamber the present king & late Khedive died

 at Mena.

-column, with prospects bright.
+column. with prospects bright.

 Love to all from